lanl/LaGriT/docs/pages/tutorial/lagrit_introduction/step_03.md

 surface / s_mosurf2 / reflect / sheet / mosurf2
 ```

-Now that LaGriT has sheets named "s_mosurf1" and "s_mosurf2" for the mesh object geometry, we can use them to define a region between the sheets.
+Now that LaGriT has sheets named "s_mosurf1" and "s_mosurf2" defined for the mesh object geometry, we can use them to define a region between the surfaces.
-Use the surface names and above (ge) and below (le) to set region between the surfaces.

-The [**`region operators`**](https://lanl.github.io/LaGriT/pages/docs/dividereg.html) are used in the command to define regions.
+The **le** and **ge** operators are used with the [**`region`***](https://lanl.github.io/LaGriT/pages/docs/commands/REGION.html) command to define regions.
 For instance, **ge** for a surface means the space on the same side as the surface normal direction, **le** means the space opposite of the normal direction.
 Use **le, ge** to include nodes equal to the surface, otherwise use **lt, gt**.
 ```
 region/ r_slant / ge s_mosurf1 and le s_mosurf2
 ```

-Select node and element sets in the slanted region.
-And assign node and element materials for both.
+Now use this region named "r_slant" to define node and elements in the slanted region.
+Use the **cmo/setatt** command with these sets to assign the value 4 to node **imt** and element **itetclr** arrays, but only to the defined sets.
+The value 4 will overwrite previous values of 1-3 set earlier.

 ```
 pset/ pslant / region / r_slant